Celiac Disease Antibody Tests

 All positive and indeterminate celiac disease tests are typically followed by an intestinal biopsy.
 A biopsy is used to make a definitive diagnosis of celiac disease.

-If someone has been diagnosed with celiac disease and eliminates gluten from his or her diet, then the autoantibody levels should fall.
-If they do not fall and the symptoms do not diminish, then there may either be hidden forms of gluten in the diet that have not been eliminated (gluten is often found in unexpected places, from salad dressings to cough syrup to the adhesive used on envelopes) or the person may have one of the rare forms of celiac disease that does not respond to dietary changes.
-When celiac disease tests are used to monitor progress, rising levels of autoantibodies indicate some form of noncompliance with a gluten-free diet.
+If you have been diagnosed with celiac disease and you eliminate gluten from your diet, then the autoantibody levels should fall.
+If they do not fall and the symptoms do not diminish, then there may either be hidden forms of gluten in the diet that have not been eliminated (gluten is often found in unexpected places, from salad dressings to cough syrup to the adhesive used on envelopes) or you may have one of the rare forms of celiac disease that does not respond to dietary changes.

-If the person being tested has not consumed any gluten for several weeks to months prior to testing, then celiac disease tests may be negative.
-If the health practitioner still suspects celiac disease, he or she may do a gluten challenge - have the person introduce gluten into his or her diet for several weeks or months to see if the symptoms return.
+If you have not consumed any gluten for several weeks to months prior to testing, then celiac disease tests may be negative.
+If your healthcare practitioner still suspects celiac disease, the practitioner may do a gluten challenge – have you introduce gluten back into your diet for several weeks or months to see if your symptoms return.
 At that time, celiac disease tests may be repeated or a biopsy may be done to check for damage to the villi in the intestine.

 Is there anything else I should know?